 - 1. Contact your Mobile Network Operator to obtain a PUK code. - 2.
-In ACEmanager, go to WAN/Cellular > SIM Slot 1 or 2 Configuration. - Click the SIM PIN button.When the PIN is blocked, an additional field (Enter SIM Unblock Key (PUK)) appears.
+In ACEmanager, go to WAN/Cellular > General. - Click the SIM PIN button.When the PIN is blocked, an additional field (Enter SIM Unblock Key (PUK)) appears.

-- 4. Select Enable.

-- 5. Enter the new PIN code.
+- 4. Select Enable. - 5.
+Enter the new PIN code.

-- 6. Enter the PUK and click Save.
+6. Enter the PUK and click Save.

 Be careful when entering the PUK.
 You have a limited number of attempts to enter the correct PUK (generally 10) before the SIM card is disabled.
-If the PUK does not unblock the SIM PIN after the first few attempts, contact your Mobile Network Operator
+If the PUK does not unblock the SIM PIN after the first few attempts, contact your Mobile Network Operator.